nens/threedi-docs/source/test_build/_sources/i_checking_schematisations.rst.txt

 .. _checking_model:

-Checking the model schematisation
+Checking the schematisation
 ===================================

-It is very useful to check your model schematisation before uploading.
+It is very useful to check your schematisation before uploading.
 It can raise errors and let you solve them early on, or it can raise warnings, which you might want to solve.

-*Checking the model schematisation can only be done with plugins in QGIS designed for 3Di models, which come pre-installed with the Modeller Interface.
+*Checking the schematisation can only be done with plugins in QGIS designed for 3Di models, which come pre-installed with the Modeller Interface.
 For information how to download the Modeller Interface or the seperate plugins, please visit* :ref:`3di_instruments_and_downloads`.

 .. todo::